5059/ALPR/README.md

 ## Files

-What is posted in this repository is a code sample from this project.
+What is posted in this repository is a code sample of the character segmentation methods used for this project.

 ### alpr_som.py